-Action Partners and roles Timeframe Cost and funding status Community Strategic Plan Links Other strategic links 1.04 Activate the Botanic Gardens precinct and upgrade the Museum of the Riverina Deliver: Council Partners: Community organisations, facility users Support: NSW and Commonwealth Government funding bodies Stage 1: Due for completion Spring 2021 Stage 2a: 1-5 years Stage 2b: 1-5 years Cost: Stage 1: Museum \$3.2 million, Entwine \$900,000 Stage 2a: \$1.2 million Stage 2b: \$2.6 million Funding status: Stage 1: Museum: Funded (NSW Regional Cultural Fund, GPR); Entwine: Funded (NSW Regional Growth Environment and Tourism Fund, GPR) Stage 2a/2b: Not funded (options: GPR, external grants, developer contributions) We are active community members: We recognise we all have a role to play We are a tourist destination: We promote our city and villages We are proud of where we live and our identity: We value our heritage We have opportunities to connect with others: We activate our community spaces to promote connectedness Groups, programs and activities bring us together Create and maintain a functional, attractive and health promoting built environment: We look after and maintain our community assets We create an attractive city ROSC: MP2.
+Partners Cost and Community Strategic Action and roles Timeframe funding status Plan Links Other strategic links 1.04 Upgrade Museum of the Riverina, and activate the Botanic Gardens Precinct Deliver: Council Partners: Community organisations, facility users Support: NSW and Commonwealth Government funding bodies Stage 1: Due for completion Spring 2021 Stage 2a: 1-5 years Stage 2b: 1-5 years Cost: Stage 1: Museum \$3.2 million, Entwine \$900,000 Stage 2a: \$1.2 million Stage 2b: \$2.6 million Funding status: Stage 1: Museum: Funded (NSW Regional Cultural Fund, GPR); Entwine: Funded (NSW Regional Growth Environment and Tourism Fund, GPR) Stage 2a/2b: Not funded (options: GPR, external grants, developer contributions) We are active community members: We recognise we all have a role to play We are a tourist destination: We promote our city and villages We are proud of where we live and our identity: We value our heritage We have opportunities to connect with others: We activate our community spaces to promote connectedness Groups, programs and activities bring us together Create and maintain a functional, attractive and health promoting built environment: We look after and maintain our community assets We create an attractive city ROSC: MP2.
 Conduct Botanic Gardens precinct movement study; MP16: Museum of the Riverina - Develop a Master Plan for the Willan's Hill and Historic Council Chambers sites RMRP: 7.
 Promote tourism opportunities RNSW20: 7.
 Draw in more domestic and international tourists CIP: passim BP: passim 1.05 Establish Riverside Event Spaces Deliver: Council 1-5 years Cost: \$6.7million Funding status: Funded (GPR, external grants) We are active community members: We recognise we all have a role to play We are a tourist destination: We promote our city and villages We are proud of where we live and our identity: We value our heritage We have opportunities to connect with others: We activate our community spaces to promote connectedness Groups, programs and activities bring us together Create and maintain a functional, attractive and health promoting built environment: We look after and maintain our community assets We create an attractive city Riverside Master Plan RMRP: 7.
 Promote tourism opportunities RNSW20: 7.
-Draw in more domestic and international tourists CIP: passim 1.06 Establish an Exhibition and Visitor Space on the river Deliver: Council Partner: Community organisations, facility users Support: NSW and Commonwealth Government Stage 1: 1-5 years Stage 2: 5-10 years Cost: Stage 1: \$200,000 Stage 2: To be determined in Stage 1 Funding status: Stage 1: Not funded (options: GPR, external grants) Stage 2: Not funded (options: GPR, external grants, developer contributions) We are active community members: We recognise we all have a role to play We are a tourist destination: We promote our city and villages We are a hub for activity: We have vibrant precincts We are proud of where we live and our identity: We value our heritage We have opportunities to connect with others: We activate our community spaces to promote connectedness Groups, programs and activities bring us together RAP: 10.
+Draw in more domestic and international tourists CIP: passim 1.06 Future Vision: Exhibition Space and Visitor Services on the River Deliver: Council Partner: Community organisations, facility users Support: NSW and Commonwealth Government Stage 1: 1-5 years Stage 2: 5-10 years Cost: Stage 1: \$200,000 Stage 2: To be determined in Stage 1 Funding status: Stage 1: Not funded (options: GPR, external grants) Stage 2: Not funded (options: GPR, external grants, developer contributions) We are active community members: We recognise we all have a role to play We are a tourist destination: We promote our city and villages We are a hub for activity: We have vibrant precincts We are proud of where we live and our identity: We value our heritage We have opportunities to connect with others: We activate our community spaces to promote connectedness Groups, programs and activities bring us together RAP: 10.
 Preserve our region's Aboriginal cultural heritage ROSC: MP16: Museum of the Riverina - Develop a Master Plan for the Willan's Hill and Historic Council Chambers sites Riverside Master Plan RMRP: 7.
 Promote tourism opportunities RNSW20: 7.
 Draw in more domestic and international tourists CIP: passim BP: passim